kacperbojakowski/final-project/02-overview/1-what-is-technical-communication/index.md

 ![Information lifecycle](../../images/information-lifecycle.png)

-This representation, with a presumably infinite cycle, makes much sense in the context of information, which is naturally subject to constant changes: to being abandoned, and then retrieved; to recycling, and to redefining; to becoming outdated, revised – and then reupdated.
+This representation, with its presumably infinite cycle, makes much sense in the context of *information*, which is naturally subject to constant changes: to being abandoned, and then retrieved; to recycling, and to redefining; to becoming outdated, revised – and then reupdated.

-As already mentioned, these changes occur separately from changes in the product; and at that they are more volatile.
-A small but sudden change in the product won't throw the development team off guard, but it will have a huge impact on the documentation project.
-The product's goal is achieved anyway: to deliver a working solution.
-The documentation project, however, is shaken, since its goal is to deliver up-to-date content that describes current state of the product, in a manner comprehensive and complete.
+As already mentioned, these changes occur separately from changes in the product, and they are more volatile at that.
+A small but sudden change in the product shouldn't really throw the development team off, but it may have a major impact on the documentation.
+The goal of the development team (i.e., to deliver a working product) will be achieved anyway.
+The documents, however, may need extensive revisions to stay up-to-date, and to accurately describe the current state of the product.

-Technical communicators should thus be flexible and prepared to adapt to changes; more so than to strictly follow procedures and tasks as specified in project development stages –
+To adapt, technical communicators should always be ready to respond to any changes that might come up – even more so than to strictly follow tasks specified in project development stages.

-but the stages are no less important.
+The stages, though, are no less important.

 ### Projects of many stages